-If you’re trying to keep to a budget this summer break or simply cannot afford to fill each day full of activities, check out some low-cost ways to relax and recuperate whilst you are off school.
+If you’re trying to keep to a budget in the school holidays or simply cannot afford to fill each day full of activities, check out some low-cost ways to relax and recuperate whilst you are off school.

 1. Want to indulge in the latest page turner but want to remain tight with the purse strings?

 Visit your local library, they have a surprising selection of new releases, you can always ring ahead to check if they have the book you are looking for, or they may be able to tell you if and when it is coming in and reserve a copy for you.
 Alternatively, there are copious apps and websites where you can download eBooks for your eReader for next to nothing (and sometimes for free), you don’t need to have a kindle either, apps enable eBooks on smart phones too.
 Whichever route you take to get your literary fix, sit back and relax, this week you have TIME.

 2. Do you love a spa day?
 Its a bit of pampering and refreshing for us tired teachers, who wouldn’t?, Love the price tag?
 No, me either!

 To save money on those costly pamper days, group your friends resources together, have a friend or know someone who has a hot tub?
 (I know a few with the blow up kind, still good! ) Get yourself round their house!

 Between me and my friends, we managed to conjure a nail gel apparatus, that my friend is pretty proficient with, a steamer facial *thing*, good for opening the pores before a face mask (I’m sure hot flannels would also do), a foot spa, a weird looking metal head massager.
 BYO the slippers and dressing gowns stock pile the snacks and skincare and boom, home spa!